fmfi-compbio/deepnano-blitz/README.md

 | w96, beam5 | 324.1K        | 1.0M           | 249.1K      | 1.0M         | 99.3           | 79.0              | 88.4                 | 92.4              | 87.4           | 85.9             | 91.0          |
 | guppy 3.4.4 fast    | 87.9K         | 328.6K         | 66.4K       | 264.4K       | 99.5           | 79.6              | 88.4                 | 92.5              | 89.1           | 85.1             | 91.0          |
 | guppy 3.4.4 hac     | 9.5K          | 35.1K          | 7.2K        | 29.1K        | 99.5           | 81.6              | 90.6                 | 94.5              | 89.6           | 87.4             | 93.3          |

+## GPU version

+There is also GPU version of basecaller, which is slightly worse and slower than guppy, but **does not** require compute capability 6.2 (anything which can run Pytorch 1.0 is good enough).

+It can be run like this:
+`deepnano2_caller_gpu.py --output out.fasta --directory reads_directory/`

+If you have new GPU (like RTX series) this might be faster:
+`deepnano2_caller_gpu.py --output out.fasta --directory reads_directory/ --half --batch-size 2048`

 ### Basecallers in high-accuracy mode